CIBIL Score, CIBIL Score Check, CIBIL Score Check Online, CIBIL Score Report Online. Good news for rural loan seekers as CSC ties up with TransUnion.

 Presently when a customer applies for a loan.
 The bank verifies the CIBIL Score before approving or rejecting the loan requests.
 But with the score being available even before approaching the bank.
 A customer would be able to get a fair idea about the likelihood of approval or rejection of loan.
 This also makes the process more transparent and supports the bank in taking decisions about loan cases.

 A good credit score can also be use by a customer to bargain for a better interest rate.
 In some cases, the customer wants to dispute the score.
-And therefore, can raise such queries through common service centers.

 Frequently Asked Questions